Letter from the President

 The Friends of the Hampsted Public Library

-Amazingly enough this is all accomplished through modest membership fees and our extremely successful fundraisers such as the Hollyhock Thrift Shop, the ever-popular Holiday House Tour, and our very well attended Auctions.
+Amazingly enough, this is all accomplished through modest membership fees, basket raffles, and our extremely successful fundraisers such as the Hollyhock Thrift Shop, the ever-popular Holidiay House Tour, and our very well attended Auctions.
 Alas, none of this comes about through magic but does seem to come about magically through the minds and hands of our good-hearted volunteers.

 Please join me in renewing your memberships.
-Through December 2012 dues for an individual membership are at the 1962 cost of $3 then back up to $5 again.
-The form can be found in the Friends brochure and mailed to or dropped off at the library.
-The same form is available at the front desk of the library for those who would like to become new members.
-I hope we have many!
-Imagine the ways in which we could enhance our library and make it even more appealing if every family, individual, or business chose to become a member.
+Still only $5 after all these years, and membership forms are always available at the front desk of the library for those who would like to become new members.
+I hope there will be many!
+Imagine the ways in which we could enhance our library and make it even more appealing if every family, individual and business chose to become a member.